Estimate Time7 min

 Think about how much money you'll need in retirement

 Depending where you are in life, retirement could be very far away or it could be just around the corner.
 To make your plan a reality, start with an estimate of the amount of money you'll need in retirement.
-Fidelity has some rules to help you hone in on the amount that will help you maintain the lifestyle you want in retirement.
+Fidelity has some rules that may help you hone in on the amount that will allow you to maintain the lifestyle you want in retirement.
 These rules are just a starting point.
 Be sure to factor in your personal circumstances in order to fit the guidelines to your life.
 Some factors that could influence the numbers include your age, financial situation, and risk tolerance for investing.

 One way to roughly estimate the amount you may need to save is with the 10x rule.
 Fidelity's rule suggests aiming to save 10 times the salary you will be making by age 67.1 The salary people earn often goes up as they get older, so your retirement savings target would go up too.
 Having a ballpark figure to aim for can help you decide if your savings are on track or if you need to save a little bit more or less.